Towards a Statistical Understanding of Neural Networks: Beyond the Neural Tangent Kernel Theories: Introduction

 It is natural to ask the following questions about neural networks: \begin{itemize} \item [(i)] How can the generalization ability of neural networks be characterized from a statistical viewpoint?
 For instance, can we establish convergence rates of the generalization error with respect to sample sizes?
 Do we know the minimax optimality of a neural network method? \item [(ii)] Why do neural networks outperform other existing methods in many applications?
 Can we understand when and how? \end{itemize}

 To answer the first question, the line of work of \cite{bauer2019deep}, \cite{schmidt2020nonparametric}, and \cite{suzuki2018adaptivity} considered the ``algorithm-independent controls'' of the generalization error, a name coined by \cite{fan2021selective}.
-By carefully selecting the candidate function class represented by a specific neural network architecture, they obtained generalization error bounds for the empirical risk minimization estimator over the chosen function class.
+By carefully selecting the candidate function class represented by a specific neural network architecture, they obtained generalization error bounds for the empirical risk minimization estimator over the chosen function class. \begin{revision} However, the empirical risk minimization estimator is not necessarily the output of a specified training procedure.
+For a parameterized neural network $f_{\btheta}$, training acts on the empirical risk

+The map $\btheta\mapsto\cL_n(\btheta)$ is generally nonconvex.
+Thus, an estimator-level guarantee does not by itself show that a specified training procedure reaches a parameter producing that estimator.
+Initialization and training choices can lead to different parameter trajectories and predictors. \end{revision}

 For comparison, our current paper focuses on {\it algorithm-dependent controls} \citep{fan2021selective}, which take into account the training dynamics of neural networks.
 In practice, training dynamics are usually difficult to understand and can lead to drastically different generalization behaviors.
 This makes the theoretical analysis of training dynamics one of the most intriguing and challenging tasks.

 Our starting point is the seminal \textit{neural tangent kernel} (NTK) theory \citep{jacot2018neural,arora2019exact,lee2019wide}, which establishes a connection between the training dynamics of sufficiently wide neural networks and the kernel gradient flow (Section \ref{section ntk theory}).
 Due to the success of the NTK theory, we have experienced a renaissance of kernel regression.
 We will review some important topics about the generalization ability of kernel regression, addressing both fixed-dimensional (Section \ref{subsection fixed d kr}) and high-dimensional settings (Section \ref{subsection large d kr}).